metacpan/network-infrastructure/domains.md

-# Domains and their conifguration / origin(s)
+# Domains and their configuration / origin(s)

-This documents the metacpan domains and subdomains, and where they are currently hosted.
+This documents the MetaCPAN domains and subdomains, and where they are currently hosted.

 ## Non-fastly: